paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-601-safety.md

 This amends 49:60117(i) by restating section 304(c) of the Pipeline Safety Act of 1992 (Public Law 102–508, 106 Stat.
 3308) as 49:60117(i)(2).
 RevisedSectionSource (U.S. Code)Source (Statutes at Large) 60117(i)(2)49 App.:1682 (note).Oct.
 24, 1992, Pub.
 L. 102–508, § 304(c), 106 Stat.
 3308.

 #### References in Text
-The date of enactment of the PIPES Act of 2016 and such date of enactment, referred to in subsec. (o)(7), are the date of enactment of Pub.
+The date of enactment of the PIPES Act of 2016 and such date of enactment, referred to in subsec. (o)(7), is the date of enactment of Pub.
 L. 114–183, which was approved June 22, 2016.

 #### Amendments
 2016—Subsec. (o).
 Pub.
 L. 114–183 added subsec. (o).